bihealth/bih-cluster/bih-cluster/docs/help/helpdesk.md

 The following topics are out of scope for the BIH HPC Helpdesk:

 - Generic Linux or programming questions (try [stackoverflow.com](http://stackoverflow.com)).
-- Managing users, groups, and projects on the clusters (use hpc-gatekeeper@bihealth.de).
+- Managing users, groups, and projects on the clusters (use hpc-helpdesk@bih-charite.de).
 - Generic help with Snakemake or other workflow engines (See [Stackoverflow](https://stackoverflow.com/questions/tagged/snakemake) for getting help with Snakemake).
 - Help with bioinformatics or other scientific software.
   Please contact the authors/communities of these software for help (also known as "upstream").